Your browser is out of date!

 Stretch

-• Design requirements for green roofs must consider dry and wet loading, wind loading, solar, and ease of maintenance for property management and grounds staff.
-The recommendation is for systems that utilize trays that sit on top of a baseline fluid-applied membrane roof.
+• The recommendation is for systems that utilize trays that sit on top of a baseline fluid-applied membrane roof.
 Tray systems will allow for easy replacement.
 Sites should utilize low maintenance and drought-resistant planting appropriate to the micro-climate of the particular development.

 Strategies